The original Ozello Shrimper was invented by the late Don Kelly, a.k.a. "Kelly" over 30 years ago in Ozello, Florida.

 After a while we began to anticipate that someone might want a trap and we kept a few extra in our cars "just in case."
 What originally started out being a "reserve" of one or two traps slowly turned into a seasonal stock in our garages that needed preparation months in advance.
 Phone calls started coming in and people literally just started dropping by our homes asking if they could buy the traps.
 This was flattering at first but after a few years and hundreds of traps sold, Don grew tired of having to deal with all of the work and was ready to throw in the towel.

 A Website is Born

 A website, he described, could handle all of the hassle of managing the sales of the Ozello Shrimpers and answer all of the questions that people had about shrimping that inevitably took up most of Don's precious time.
 With a little convincing, Don was onboard.
 Shortly thereafter, the Ozello Shrimper web site was born.

 Originally a simple page with a small store that sold our famous Ozello Shrimper, the site become increasingly popular.
 With this interest in our invention and an ever expanding base of recreational shrimpers brought to the sport by stories of the joys of shrimping, our site grew to meet the demand placed on it.
 The first addition to our site was our ever popular forum, a place where recreational shrimpers from the various regions of Florida meet up to talk shrimping.
-The next upgrade to the site was a more efficient shopping cart and a redesigned front page.
 The site was a hit and membership took off.